phanthaihuan/openldap_centos/README.txt

 3) Configure OpenLDAP as master docker exec -it -u 0 ldapmaster /ldap_master.sh

+4) start OpenLDAP
+docker exec -it -u 0 ldapmaster /start.sh

+5) stop OpenLDAP
+docker exec -it -u 0 ldapmaster /stop.sh

+6) restart OpenLDAP
-4) Check OpenLDAP's master configuration docker exec -it -u 0 ldapmaster -x -H ldap://localhost -b "dc=mydomain,dc=com" -D "cn=ldapadm,dc=mydomain,dc=com" -w adminldap
+docker exec -it -u 0 ldapmaster /restart.sh

--------- HOST 2 --------
+-------- HOST 2 --------(SLAVE)
 0) Input the information in the file config.txt

 1) Transfer Docker image to HOST 2 or build a new one: docker build -t openldap1 .